vidyann/sample-s2s-voip-gateway/README.md

 ## Developer Guide

-The entrypoint for the application is NovaSonicVoipGateway.java.
+The entrypoint for the application is VoiceLiveVoipGateway.java.
 This class contains a main method and configures the user agent based on what it finds in environment variables.

-The main entry point for the Nova integration is in NovaStreamerFactory.java, where the Bedrock client is instantiated and the audio streams are established.
+The main entry point for the VoiceLive integration is in VoiceLiveStreamerFactory.java, where the client is instantiated and the audio streams are established.

-By default, the gateway includes a toolset that gives Nova Sonic the ability to retrieve the date and time, but this can be extended to do much more.
-The example tools can be found in com.example.s2s.voipgateway.nova.tools.

-New tools can be developed by extending the AbstractNovaS2SEventHandler class and implementing the functionality you desire.
-See the javadoc in AbstractNovaS2SEventHandler for more information.
-An easy starting point for new tools would be to copy the DateTimeNovaS2SEventHandler to a new file, replacing the tools with something relevant to your use case.

 The tool set is instantiated in NovaStreamerFactory.createMediaStreamer().
 If you create new tools you'll need to update the NovaS2SEventHandler to instantiate your new class.